-The Senate is now processing applications for news media credentials for the 86th Legislature (2019-2020).
-A media credential application must be approved before a media member may be admitted to the floor of the Senate while the Senate is in session.
+The Senate is now processing applications for news media credentials for the 88th Legislature (2023-2024).
+A media credential application must be approved before a media member may be admitted to the designated press area of the Senate Gallery while the Senate is in session.
 All applications are subject to review by the Secretary of the Senate's office.

 Procedure to obtain Senate news media credentials:

 - An applicant for news media credentials must complete and submit a notarized Media Credential Application form along with a letter (example letter) on letterhead from the editor, publisher, bureau chief, or supervisor of the sponsoring news organization.
 The letter must certify that the applicant is engaged primarily in reporting the sessions of the legislature and that no part of the applicant's salary for legislative coverage is paid by any source other than the sponsoring news organization.

 - Upon a determination that the application is complete and verification of employment, the applicant will be notified by e-mail to report to the Senate's Human Resources department to have his/her photograph taken.
 Senate Human Resources is located in Suite 625 of the Sam Houston State Office Building located at 201 E. 14th Street, Austin, Texas, 78701 (the northeast corner of the Capitol Complex).

 You may contact the Secretary of the Senate's office at (512) 463-0100 for additional information or inquiries regarding this process, or you may send an e-mail to firstname.lastname@example.org.